A New Standard for Locking M12 Push-Pull Connectors

 For decades, many suppliers have offered proprietary variations of locking M12 push-pull connectors.
 This created a fragmented market that made it difficult for customers to specify locking M12 connectors, especially for system upgrades.
 In recent years, the trending implementation of connected technologies in manufacturing and factory settings has further increased the use of locking M12s in industrial networks and increased the pressure to create a standardized design for locking M12 push-pull connectors, which would give designers the same cross-manufacturer compatibility they already have with the standard screw-type M12.

 Eight connector suppliers with established M12 product lines — binder, HARTING, Molex, Phoenix Contact, Weidmüller, CONEC, Escha, and Murrelektronik — joined forces to create a consensus and develop a standardized, fully featured design for locking M12 push-pull connectors.
-Their work is represented in the standard known today as IEC 61076-2-010, which was released as a Final Draft International Standard (FDIS) on January 29, 2021, and is expected to achieve final approval in the next eight weeks.
+Their work is represented in the standard known today as IEC 61076-2-010;2021, which was released in 2021.
 This video by Phoenix Contact offers a demonstration of the connection process for the new standardized M12 design, and Connector Supplier spoke with Andrea Briggs, product manager at Weidmüller, and Nathan Owens, product marketing manager at Phoenix Contact, to learn more about this important new standard.

 Eight companies teamed up to deliver the new M12 standard.
 What inspired this effort?